andrin187/DataDrivenInsights-CompetitiveGaming/Objective & Data Preparation.md

 ### Data-Driven Insights into Champion Pick, Ban, and Win Rates in Competitive Gaming
 ## ❗Objective

-In this project I want to ask the three following questions:
+In this project I want to answer the three following questions:

 - What is the correlation between pick rates and ban rates in patch 13.3 ranked games?
 Do higher pick rates equal higher ban rates?